PabloNicolla/ShellCraft/README.md

 # File System

 This project simulates a file system environment with permanent storage.
-The system can be interacted from the terminal from a simple shell implementation.
+Users can interact with the system using a simple shell implementation.

 ## Dependencies